 - Synthetic blend

-First off, the transmission fluid in your Allison transmission needs to able to cope with the intense conditions that your Duramax truck thrives in.
+First off, the transmission fluid in your Allison transmission needs to be able to cope with the intense conditions that your Duramax truck thrives in.
 Putting your transmission under load means that friction is also increased.
 Increased frictions, means increased heat, and increased heat means increased wear and tear on our transmission!
 Good automatic transmission fluid will have stable friction protection characteristics.

 The ability of your transmission to dissipate heat is crucial to its long life.
 Allison transmissions employ a transmission cooler that is designed to cycle/cool transmission fluid and return it back into the transmission for optimal cooling.
 If the fluid does not have stable heat modulation capabilities, it can cause heat build-up in the transmission.
 This condition can lead to long-term failure.

 Durability and service life go hand in hand when it comes time for transmission fluid in your Allison transmission.
-As your transmission fluid moves through its service life, it begins to break down into individual compounds and also gets contaminated with debris.
+As your transmission fluid moves through its service life, it begins to break down into individual compounds and also gets worse with debris.
 This drastically reduces its effectiveness as a barrier against heat and friction.
-Good transmission fluid is highly durable and resists break down, which affords owners a longer service life.
+Good transmission fluid is highly durable, and resists break down, which affords owners a longer service life.

 As mentioned earlier, there are conventional and synthetic blends of automatic transmission fluid and much like engine oil, synthetically produced automatic transmission fluid has been shown time and again to provide long high levels of protection and long service life.